zvigrinberg/service-mesh-and-istio/README.md

 export GATEWAY_URL=$INGRESS_HOST:$INGRESS_PORT
 ```

-11. Print the endpoint of the service with the gateway address and port, and open it in a web browser to see the web page shown correctly, or run the second command to do it automatically:
+11. Print the endpoint of the service with the gateway address and port, and open it in a web browser to see that the web page shown correctly, or run the second command to do it automatically:
 ```shell
 echo "http://$GATEWAY_URL/productpage"
 xdg-open http://$GATEWAY_URL/productpage